 It will also be a homecoming of sorts, as Tolkien wrote his stories to be a mythology for England and based locations such as The Shire on the English countryside.

-Amazon Lord of the Rings TV series plot
+The Lord of the Rings: The Rings of Power series plot

 Rather than being a straight remake of the Lord of the Rings books, viewers of the TV version can expect a “more Silmarillion” show, according to Frodo Baggins star Elijah Wood.